Implicit vs Unfolded Graph Neural Networks: Overview of Implicit GNNs

 In follow-up work from \citep{eignn} a special case of (\ref{eq:IGNN_iteration}) is considered whereby $\sigma$ is an identity mapping and $W_p$ is constrained to be a symmetric matrix $W_p^s$.
 These simplifications facilitate a more stream-lined implementation, referred to as \textit{efficient infinite-depth graph neural networks} (EIGNN) in \citep{eignn}, while maintaining accurate predictions on various node classification tasks.
-Additionally, as we will demonstrate in the next section, the EIGNN fixed point minimizes an explicit energy function allowing this approach to be simultaneously interpreted as a special case of UGNN as well.
+As we will demonstrate in the next section, the EIGNN fixed point minimizes an explicit energy function allowing this approach to be simultaneously interpreted as a special case of UGNN as well.
+Additionally, while EIGNN is designed to to economize IGNNs by removing the nonlinear activation, more recent work has targeted increasing IGNN expressivity \citep{MIGNN} by relaxing the requirement that IGNN weights satisfy the Peron-Frobenius eigenvalue constraint from above in certain settings using monotone operator theory; hence the name MIGNN.
+And in a related vein, it has also been proposed to instantiate IGNNs (and the propagation $P$ in particular) using a parameterized graph Laplacian operator that may be more suitable for handling potential oversmoothing effects \citep{fu2023implicit}.